rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 curl http://localhost:9491/select/logsql/query -d 'query=* | count()'
 ```

-It is recommended reading [key concepts](https://docs.victoriametrics.com/victorialogs/keyconcepts/) before you start working with VictoriaLogs.
+We recommend reading [key concepts](https://docs.victoriametrics.com/victorialogs/keyconcepts/) before you start working with VictoriaLogs.

 See also [security docs](https://docs.victoriametrics.com/victorialogs/cluster/#security).

 ## Performance tuning

 Cluster components of VictoriaLogs automatically adjust their settings for the best performance and the lowest resource usage on the given hardware.
-So there is no need in any tuning of these components in general.
+So there is no need for any tuning of these components in general.
 The following options can be used for achieving higher performance / lower resource
 usage on systems with constrained resources:

 - `vlinsert` limits the number of concurrent requests to every `vlstorage` node.
 The default concurrency works great in most cases.